karlentwistle/lumiere/README.md

 * Refactor YouTube to recognize embed links with
 * Refactor Vimeo to recognize embed links with
 * Get the VCR cassets down to a single request per file
-* Add support for YouTube playlist with more than 25 videos